 Keeping up-to-date on global exclusion

-Stigmabase is a not-for-profit technology initiative dedicated to informing and raising awareness on the damaging effects of social exclusion and stigma around the world.
+STIGMABASE is a canadian non-profit internet initiative dedicated to informing and raising awareness on the damaging effects of social exclusion and stigma around the world.
 The marginalization of individuals or categories of individuals is a too common phenomenon.
 Millions of people are facing this problem around the world and many complex factors are involved.